basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 			String.format("%s_%s", firstName.toLowerCase(), lastName.toLowerCase());

 		this.key = key;

+        // In the Java client, maps are updated on the basis of the
+        // map's bucket type/bucket/key Location:
 		this.location = new Location(new Namespace(bucketType, bucket), key);

-		// In the Java client, maps are updated on the basis of the map's
-		// location, which we specified in the line directly above }
+	}
 }
 ```